Jewelpet: Magical Change

-Jewelpet: Magical Change (ジュエルペット マジカルチェンジ, Juerupetto Majikaru Chenji) is a 2015 magical girl anime series produced by Studio DEEN and TMS Entertainment.
-It is the 7th and final installment in the Jewelpet anime franchise based on the characters jointly created by Sanrio and Sega Sammy Holdings.
-It is directed by Nobuhiro Kondo (Nobunagun) and written by Masahiro Yokotani (Free!, Beelzebub).
+Jewelpet: Magical Change (ジュエルペット マジカルチェンジ, Juerupetto Majikaru Chenji) is a 2015 Japanese anime produced by Studio Deen and TMS Entertainment.
+It is the seventh and final installment in the Jewelpet anime franchise based on the characters jointly created by Sanrio and Sega Sammy Holdings.
+The series is directed by Nobuhiro Kondo (Nobunagun) and written by Masahiro Yokotani (Free!, Beelzebub).
 Character designs are done by Hiroki Harada (Romeo × Juliet) and Tomoko Miyakawa.
 It aired in all TXN stations in Japan on April 4, 2015 to December 26, 2015, replacing Lady Jewelpet in its initial time slot.

-Jewelpet: Magical Change reintroduced the magical girl genre after 5 years, since Jewelpet Twinkle in 2010.
+Jewelpet: Magical Change reintroduced the magical girl genre after five years, since Jewelpet Twinkle in 2010.
 The anthropomorphisation of the Jewelpet serve as a plot device for this series.
 A rerun show titled Jewelpet Magical Change: Dream Selection (ジュエルペット マジカルチェンジ ドリームセレクション, Juerupetto Majikaru Chenji Dorīmu Serekushon) aired on the same time slot on TV Tokyo on January 9, 2016.

 Story

-7 years ago, a strange castle fell from the sky into a normal suburban town without warning.
+Seven years ago, a strange castle fell from the sky into a normal suburban town without warning.
 Confusion has arisen about where this castle came from, and the town's citizens have come in to investigate, only to fail due to being locked.
 Now known as the Jewel Castle, no one has been paying attention to it ever since its sudden arrival on Earth.
 In fact, people have never known the castle is of other worldly origin, as Jewel Land's magic fades, the castle appears in the human world due to mankind's fading belief in magic.
-In order to strengthen its magic once more, Jewelpets are sent all across the Human World in order to study their way of life and in hopes that their helping hand could rekindle their "magic-believing hearts".
+Wanting to improve its magic once more, Jewelpets are sent all across the Human World in order to study their way of life and in hopes that their helping hand could rekindle their "magic-believing hearts".

-One of the Jewelpets sent to Earth is Ruby; a cheerful Japanese hare who ends up with Airi Kirara, a young girl who befriends her at a young age.
+One of the Jewelpets sent to Earth is Ruby, a cheerful Japanese hare who befriends Airi Kirara.
 Years later, Airi, now at the age of 14, is still remembering that meeting and now wearing a pendant that her father gave her.
-She then met up with other Jewelpets: Luna, Larima and Labra, who came to her world from Jewel Land searching for Ruby.
+She met other Jewelpets: Luna, Larima and Labra, who came to her world from Jewel Land searching for Ruby.
 As they found her and got into trouble, Ruby discover a new ability; merging with Airi's pendant to change into a human being to cast magic.
-Now, the Jewelpets must try to get adjusted to the new world while they try to discover the mysteries behind Airi's pendant and its relation to the incident 7 years ago.
+The Jewelpets must try to get adjusted to the new world while they try to discover the mysteries behind Airi's pendant and its relation to the incident seven years ago.